sunilsunny101/Crash-Analysis/README.md

 Functions_pyspark.py: Houses meticulously crafted functions specifically designed for the crash analysis.

 code.py: Imports and leverages the functions defined in Functions_pyspark.py, taking responsibility for the data loading process.
 This segregation promotes code clarity and modularity.
+(Both code.py and main.py cotains same code)

 To see the results, execute the run.py file